Skip to main content

 Essentially, ECS allows Voxelize to decouple in-game objects into separate components.
 For instance, an entity that simply moves up and down could have a Position component and a Velocity component.
 An entity would simply be a holder of a set of components.

-By default, Voxelize comes with these components added to the ECS world:
+By default, Voxelize registers these components to the ECS world:

 Null-storage Flags

-These flags take up no space on disk, and is simply used to distinguish clients to non-client entities.
+These flags take up no space on disk, and are used to distinguish clients from non-client entities.

 • ClientFlag